 Looking for a way to flex your green thumb without venturing outside just yet?

 Start your seedlings in compost!
-Soil3 organic compost is packed full of micronutrients to ensure your plants’ success, including mycorrhizae that encourage root growth.
+Soil3 humus compost is packed full of micronutrients to ensure your plants’ success, including mycorrhizae that encourage root growth.
 There’s no better way to get your plant babies ready for spring.

 Will Seeds Germinate in Pure Compost?

 Some compost isn’t decomposed into its humus state yet, isn’t made of all the right ingredients, and could be a little smelly.
 This isn’t the stuff you want to use to start your seedlings because it could be too potent for the seeds and burn them.

 However, Soil3 is humus compost that has a texture like chocolate cake mix.
 It’s decomposed completely in its humus form and won’t burn up your seedlings or overwhelm them thanks to its special blend of controlled ingredients.

 You can fill up little containers of Soil3 and plant your seeds directly in compost.